 Bring back the 30-day Creativity Challenge from the Ableton Workflow Bible that we set aside in month three, and work through those exercises every day.

 Along with that, read through The Producer’s Guide to Workflow and Creativity, another great work by Sam Matla at EDMProd.

 In month eight, we’d recommend taking some time to learn the fundamentals of sound design.
-While you don’t need to be an expert sound designer to be a great producer, you definitely need to at least understand when and how to tweak presets to fit your tracks.
+Note: you don’t need to be an expert sound designer to be a great producer.
+However, you definitely need to at least understand when and how to tweak presets to fit your tracks.
 Plus, designing your own sounds is a great way to spark creativity.

 To tackle this, reverse engineer your favorite presets (that is, use the preset as an example to recreate the sound yourself, and pay attention to how each piece affects the sound).

 For a more focused approach, head to Syntorial and train yourself daily for one month.